trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/jsligo/index.md

 ---
-id: first-smart-contract-ligo
+id: first-smart-contract-jsligo
-title: Deploy a smart contract with CameLIGO
+title: Deploy a smart contract with jsLIGO
 authors: 'John Joubert, Sasha Aldrick, Claude Barde, Tim McMackin'
-lastUpdated: 13th September 2023
+lastUpdated: 14th September 2023
 ---

 This tutorial covers using the Octez command-line client to deploy a smart contract to Tezos.
 The tutorial uses the LIGO programming language, which is one of the languages that you can write Tezos smart contracts in.
-Specifically, this tutorial uses the CameLIGO version of LIGO, which has syntax similar to OCaml, but you don't need any experience with OCaml or LIGO to do this tutorial.
+Specifically, this tutorial uses the jsLIGO version of LIGO, which has syntax similar to JavaScript, but you don't need any experience with JavaScript or LIGO to do this tutorial.

-- If you are more familiar with JavaScript, try [Deploy a smart contract with jsLIGO](/tutorials/originate-your-first-smart-contract/jsligo).
 - If you are more familiar with Python, try [Deploy a smart contract with SmartPy](/tutorials/originate-your-first-smart-contract/smartpy).
+- If you are more familiar with OCaml, try [Deploy a smart contract with CameLIGO](/tutorials/originate-your-first-smart-contract/ligo).

 In this tutorial, you will learn how to: